Hung000anh/Analog-Clock-Project/README.md

 # Analog-Clock-Project
-Analog Clock There are twelve different LEDs used to simulate the clock display, as shown in this link:
+Analog Clock There are twelve different LEDs used to simulate the clock display.